washingtonpost/ArcAds/README.md

 If `adType` is exluded from the `registerAd` call the automatic position targeting will not be included.

 ## Size Mapping
 You can configure DFP size mapped ads with the same registration call by adding a `sizemap` object.
-To utilize size mapping the `dimensions` key should be updated to include a string representing a nested array of arrays containing the applicable sizes for a specific breakpoint.
+To utilize size mapping the `dimensions` key should be updated to include an array representing a nested array of arrays containing the applicable sizes for a specific breakpoint.

 ```javascript
 [ [[970, 250], [970, 90], [728, 90]],